rstacruz/til-2020/posts/2019/typescript-jsdoc.md

 ### Variables

-Use `@type` to provide inline type definitions to function arguments.
-This isn't typically needed for constants, as TypeScript can usually infer types pretty well.
-It's a great fit for non-constant variables, though (ie, `let`).
+<strong class='highlight'>Use <code>@type</code> to provide inline types to variable declarations.</strong> This isn't typically needed for constants, as TypeScript can usually infer types pretty well.
+It's a great fit for non-constant variables, though (ie, <em>let</em>).

 ```js
 // highlight-range{3}